hbseong97/lerobot/INSTRUCTION.md

     --dataset.episode_time_s=60 \
     --dataset.reset_time_s=60 \
     --dataset.num_episodes=1 \
-    --dataset.single_task="Pick the black cube, and place it in the pink box."
+    --dataset.single_task="Pick the blue cube, and place it in the pink box."